Affine Supertrusses and Superbraces: Affine Supertrusses, their Morphisms and Examples

 where the target category is the category of two-sided semi-braces.
 Note that any natural transformation $\phi_- : T(-) \rightarrow T'(-)$ has components that are unital truss homomorphisms, and so defines a homomorphism of two-sided semi-braces.
 Looking towards solutions of the set-theoretic Yang--Baxter equation from an affine superbrace constructed from an affine unital supertruss, we proceed as follows.
 A solution we understand as a natural transformation

 such that any component $r_A(s,t) := (\lambda_s(t), \rho_t(s))$ ($A \in \catname{SAlg}_{\mathbb{K}}$) is a solution to the set-theoretic Yang--Baxter equation (see \eqref{eqn:YB1}, \eqref{eqn:YB2} and \eqref{eqn:YB3}).
 As we are dealing with natural transformations, we do not have a single solution to a single Yang--Baxter equation; rather, we have families parametrised by superalgebras.
 More correctly, we pass from the set-theoretic to the Yang--Baxter equation in the setting of affine superschemes.
-Thus, by minor abuse of language, we refer to $r$ as a \emph{Yang--Baxter map}.
-Concretely, one can build $\lambda$ and $\rho$ by choosing various standard forms from the classical set-theoretical theory, and as these are built from semi-brace operations, Proposition \ref{prop:BraceNat} tells us the construction is natural.
+Thus, by minor abuse of language, we refer to $r_-$, and any component $r_A$, as a \emph{Yang--Baxter map}.
+Recalling that the Yoneda embedding is a fully faithful functor, thus, dually if $r$ is a Yang--Baxter map, then the corresponding $r^* : X \otimes X \rightarrow X \otimes X$ also satisfies the set-theoretic Yang--Baxter equation.
+Thus, it is a matter of taste if one prefers to work with $r_-$ or $r^*$, however in practice it may be convenient to work with the functorial picture, as we will shortly demonstrate.
+Concretely, one can build $\lambda$ and $\rho$ by choosing various standard forms from the classical set-theoretical theory (see, for example, \cite{Vendramin:2024}), and as these are built from semi-brace operations, Proposition \ref{prop:BraceNat} tells us the construction is natural.
 Simple and well-known solutions include the `flip' $\lambda_s(t) = t$, $\lambda_t(s)=s$, and the `left-action' $\lambda_s(t) = st-_e se +_e e$, $\rho_t(s) = s$.
 We will present examples of Yang--Baxter maps in the next section. \begin{remark} The first generalisation of the Yang--Baxter equation to algebraic varieties was given by Etingof \cite{Etingof:2003}.
-Grahovski et al. \cite{Grahovski:2016} constructed Yang--Baxter maps between Grassmann extensions of algebraic varieties using Darboux--Lax representations.
-While there are formal similarities with the current note, our approach is distinct.
-Similarly, Adamopoulou \& Papamikos \cite{Adamopoulou:2025} constructed solutions to the set-theoretic Yang--Baxter equation that include Grassmann variables. \end{remark}
+Grahovski et al. \cite{Grahovski:2016} constructed Yang--Baxter maps between Grassmann extensions of algebraic varieties. \end{remark}